Weld logo

 Informatica Cloud in Short

-Informatica Intelligent Cloud Services (IICS) is a cloud-native iPaaS that provides ETL/ELT, application integration, API management, and data quality in a single SaaS platform.
-It offers hundreds of pre-built connectors for SaaS apps, cloud databases, and on-premises systems via Secure Agents.
-Key features include drag-and-drop flow designer, real-time integrations, and monitoring dashboards.
+Informatica Intelligent Cloud Services (IICS) is a cloud-native integration platform (iPaaS) offering ETL/ELT, application integration, API management, and data quality capabilities in a unified SaaS environment.
+It provides hundreds of connectors for SaaS applications, cloud databases, and on-premises systems through Secure Agents.
+The platform supports both batch and real-time integrations, with a low-code visual designer, workflow orchestration, and monitoring dashboards.

 informatica logo